hkjn/decenter.world/bitcoin.md

 transactions in the block they mine.
-This means that a miner likely will include transactions with higher fees before those with lower fees, so only the cases which people value enough to pay sufficient mining fees getmined.
+This means that a miner likely will include transactions with higher fees before those with lower fees, so only the cases which people value enough to pay sufficient mining fees get mined.

 ## Limitations